Zpeaxirious/Zpeaxirious/README.md

-- About Me:
 -----------------------------------------------------------------
-- Hi, I’m Zpeaxirious
+- My name is Zee, though my global username is zpeaxirious.
-- I’m interested in Playing Piano, Music Production & Vtubing
+- I’m interested in playing the piano, music production & vtubing
-- I’m currently learning to code Python and Java
+- I’m currently learning Python, React and C#
-- How to reach me: zpeaxirious@protonmail.com
+- Discord: zpeaxirious
+- Mail: zpeaxirious@yumeverse.net

+- PS: I have autism, thrombocytopenia and social anxiety. alAnd an allergic to tomatoes and silicone.
+My body is also sensitive against salt and tonic
 -----------------------------------------------------------------